Entered December 2017; revised November 2021

 Bordeaux, Musée, La Femme et l’artiste (1964), cat.
 97.

 Paris, Galerie Bernheim Jeune, Exposition au profit de la Maison nationale des Artistes à Nogent, n.d. [c.
 1964] (as Watteau, lent by a private collector, Geneva).

 Mathey,“La Comédienne,” Connoisseur (1967), 90-93.

 Macchia and Montagni, L’opera completa di Watteau (1968), cat.
 3o-C.

 When Mathey published La Comédienne, he proposed several comparisons between the picture and established Watteau drawings.
 But, for the greater part, they remain just analogies; they are not studies that the artist actually used for his painting.
 The major exception is a splendid trois crayons sheet of heads and hands (Rosenberg Prat 456).
 The study at the upper right of a hand holding a mask corresponds closely to the actress’ right hand and mask.
 Likewise, as Christophe Guillouet has noted, the study of drapery on this same sheet corresponds to La Comédienne’s left arm.
 Together, they constitutes evidence of Watteau’s authorship of the painting.
-Curiously, Rosenberg and Prat, normally fastidious in such matters, made no reference to the Mathey publication of the drawing or the actress’ hand in La Comédienne.
+Curiously, Rosenberg and Prat, normally fastidious in such matters, made no reference to the Mathey publication and the correspondence of this drawing’s elements to La Comédienne.

 Among the other Watteau drawings that Mathey summoned up is a study of a woman’s head in a well-known drawing now in the British Museum (Rosenberg Prat 521).
 Indeed, the round eyes, snub-nose, and pursed lips of this sensitive rendering recall in a general way the painted features of La Comédienne.
 But other of his drawings share these same characteristics, such an evocative drawing of a woman’s head that was undoubtedly cut from a once larger sheet (Rosenberg Prat 439).
 Clearly, the exact drawing that Watteau employed for La Comédienne is yet to be found.